mc-imperial/spirv-control-flow/POPL-artifact/README.md

 [TODO] Ally: once Vasilis has revised this, go through and give page numbers in the SPIR-V PDFs.

-[TODO] The file "blah.als" in the root of the artifact contains the Alloy model.
-[In what follows refer to lines in that file.]
+The file `/AlloyModel/StructuredDominanceCFG.als` in the root of the artifact contains the Alloy model.
 To give an insight into how the model’s axioms encode the SPIR-V spec’s ([SPIR-V 1.6r2](https://www.khronos.org/registry/SPIR-V/specs/unified1/SPIRV.html)) rules, we provide below few of our model’s 26 predicates that capture CFG validity constraints, all of which must hold for a CFG to be deemed valid.

-### Predicate 1
+### Predicate 1 [line 586 in the model file]

 ```
 pred LoopHeaderStructurallyDominatesContinueTarget